 Justices Stephen G. Breyer, Anthony M. Kennedy and Sandra Day O’Connor and students discuss the First Amendment’s right to free speech, and in particular students’ free speech rights in the Supreme Court cases Tinker v.
 Des Moines Independent Community School District and Morse v.
 Frederick.
 In the Tinker case, students wore black armbands to school in silent protest of the Vietnam War.
 In the Morse case, a student held up a sign that said “Bong HITS 4 Jesus” at a parade.

 The modern Civil Rights Movement was the most important social protest movement of the twentieth century.
 People who were locked out of the formal political process due to racial barriers were able to mount numerous campaigns over three decades to eradicate racial injustice and in the process transform the nation.
 In its greatest accomplishment, the Civil Rights Movement successfully eliminated the American apartheid system popularly known as Jim Crow.
 Registration is required to view this resource.
+Free registration for students and teachers required to access resource.

 By examining King’s famous “Letter from a Birmingham Jail” in defense of nonviolent protest, along with two significant criticisms of his direct action campaign, this lesson will help students assess various alternatives for securing civil rights for black Americans in a self-governing society.
 (Duration: 3 class periods)